LatAmStartups/LatAmStartups.github.io/_posts/2016-01-17-featured-latam-tech-market-chile.md

 ---

 <p>
 Chile is one of the most mature economies in Latin America.
 Santiago is a well-organized city with good public transport.
-Find more about the Chilean tech sector, and investors and connectors in the ecosystem
+Find out more about the Chilean tech sector, and investors and connectors in the ecosystem.
 </p>
 <!--more-->
 <p>